 Clause 12.2.
 Not Foreseeable Physical Obstruction or Conditions.
+If however, during the execution of

-If however, during the execution of the Works the Contractor encounters physical obstruction or physical conditions. other than climatic conditions on the Site. which obstruction or conditions were. in his opinion, not foreseeable bv an experienced contractor, the Contractor shall forthwith give notice thereof to the Engineer.....," (FIDIC General Conditions of Contract for Works of Civil Engineering 4th Edition, 1987, amended 1992)
+If however, during the execution of the Works the Contractor encounters physical obstruction or physical conditions. other than climatic conditions on the Site. which obstruction or conditions were, in his opinion, not foreseeable experienced contractor, the Contractor shall forthwith give notice thereof to the Engineer....," (FIDIC General Conditions of Contract for Works of Civil Engineering 4th Edition, 1987, amended 1992)